 - Patients with the syndrome of nasal polyps, angioedema and bronchospastic reactivity to aspirin or other nonsteroidal anti-inflammatory drugs.
 Anaphylactoid reactions have occurred in such patients.

 - Peptic ulcer or other serious gastrointestinal lesions.

 Death Related to Ultra-Rapid Metabolism of Codeine to Morphine

 Children with obstructive sleep apnea who are treated with codeine for post-tonsillectomy and/or adenoidectomy pain may be particularly sensitive to the respiratory depressant effects of codeine that has been rapidly metabolized to morphine.
-Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP is contraindicated for post-operative pain management in all pediatric patients undergoing tonsillectomy and/or adenoidectomy [see CONTRAINDICATIONS].
+Butalbital, Aspirin, Caffeine and Codeine Phosphate Capsules, USP are contraindicated for postoperative pain management in all pediatric patients undergoing tonsillectomy and/or adenoidectomy.
+[See Contraindications].

 Therapeutic doses of aspirin can cause anaphylactic shock and other severe allergic reactions.
 It should be ascertained if the patient is allergic to aspirin, although a specific history of allergy may be lacking.